 Technical editor of seminar publications: Mag.
 Mateja Lutar

 Student assistance: Anamarija Cemič, Neža Cerinšek, Patricija Kavčič, Anika Logar, Ana Rakovec, Pia Rednak, Miha Sever, Tamara Šterk, Urša Terčon

 The lecturers and language teachers leading the seminar are proven experts from the University of Ljubljana Faculty of Arts and outside collaborators.

-Lecturers: Dr. Miran Hladnik, Dr. Miha Kovač, Dr. Boža Krakar Vogel, Dr. Sonja Pečjak, Dr. Urška Perenič, Dr. Zvezdan Pirtošek, Dr. Marko Stabej, Dr. Jerca Vogel, Dr. Igor Žunkovič
+Lecturers: Dr. Miran Hladnik, Dr. Miha Kovač, Dr. Boža Krakar Vogel, Dr. Sonja Pečjak, Dr. Urška Perenič, Dr. Zvezdan Pirtošek, Dr. Jerca Vogel, Dr. Igor Žunkovič; Luka Kropivnik, Erika Kum

 Language teachers: Mag.
-Laura Fekonja, Ana Fras, Mag.
-Rada Lečič, Polona Liberšar, Dr. Karin Marc Bratina, Sanja Pirc, Mag.
-Mateja Rozman, Petra Seitl, Eva Šprager, Dr. Janja Vollmaier Lubej
+Laura Fekonja Fonteyn, Tina Jugović, Mag.
+Rada Lečič, Polona Liberšar, Magda Lojk, Dr. Karin Marc, Sanja Pirc, Petra Seitl, Dr. Mojca Stritar Kučuk, Eva Šprager, Dr. Janja Vollmaier Lubej, Martin Vrtačnik